 The other way the program helps is by providing rubrics.
 I LOVE their rubrics.
 They are Excel based, customization rubrics.
 They are a little tricky to find on the LabWrite menu, but let me help you out with a direct link: LabWrite Excel Grading Rubrics.

 If you use a rubric with a “Modifiable Scale” you can easily adjust the number of points assigned to each portion of the assignment.

 Once I started using these rubrics, I felt like I was giving my students much more meaningful feedback about their lab report.
 I also felt like I was being way more consistent with my grading.

 My students upload their lab reports to a Google folder that I share with them.
-I simply place a copy of the rubric file into each students folder (which is much faster if you are using Google file stream rather than traditional Google Drive).
+I simply place a copy of the rubric file into each students folder.
 I have their lab report and their rubric open as I grade the report.
 They have immediate access to their grade and any comments I have left for them by doing it this way.

 My Favorite Thing About the LabWrite Program

 With this program in place, LabReports take up less than 15 minutes of my class time.
 I show them the program, give them a quick run down of how to write and submit the report, and send them the link.
 The program is entirely self guided.
 I have had tons of success with students writing quality lab reports using this program.